Canard (aeronautics): Canard revival

 Centers of lift and gravity and the lift forces acting on a canard-configured aircraft.

 Computer control

-Research showes that canard configurations demanded careful control law tuning to balance responsiveness and pilot workload.
+Research shows that canard configurations demanded careful control law tuning to balance responsiveness and pilot workload.
 Advanced technologies such as fly-by-wire must be accompanied by proper pilot training and adaptation to accommodate the unique control characteristics of these designs.
 With the rapid development of technology throughout the 20th century, fighters such as the SAAB Viggen, Eurofighter Typhoon, and Dassault Rafale were made possible, achieving both high agility and stable handling.